STMicroelectronics/fp-sns-smartag2/README.md

 - STEVAL-SMARTAG2 NFC Dynamic Tag sensor node evaluation board \[[STEVAL-SMARTAG2]()\]

+## Known Limitations

+- OneShot example can be used only for the version B of the evaluation board (STEVAL$SMARTAG2B)

 ## Development Toolchains and Compilers

 -   IAR Embedded Workbench for ARM (EWARM) toolchain V9.20.1 + STLink/V2